 With regard to the pilot project on the establishment of a cross-regional balancing platform, CEGH consulted its clients and determined a within-day market as the preferred option for cross-border balancing.
-Auctions on the corresponding platform will take place hourly, with a single clearing price, when the project starts.
+Auctions on the corresponding platform would take place hourly, with a single clearing price, when the project starts.
+No significant developments in this project have been reported over the first two quarters of 2013.